Effect of Impurities on Charge and Heat Transport in Tubular Nanowires: Introduction

-Core-shell nanowires with a doped shell and an undoped core are tubular conductors, such that conduction takes place only in the shell \cite{gul2014flux}.
-It is also possible to achieve tubular nanowires by etching the core part \cite{haas2013nanoimprint}.
 Semiconductor core-shell nanowires based on III-V materials are most commonly prismatic.
 The typical shape of the cross-section is hexagonal \cite{blomers2012realization,petronijevic2017chiral,chen2002nanowires}, but other prismatic shapes can also be fabricated, like square \cite{fan2006single} or triangular \cite{heurlin2015structural,khosravi2020torsional}.
 The prismatic geometry of core-shell nanowires, especially tubular nanowires, presents a unique window to important features.
-These include conductance and electron localization \cite{torres2018conductance,sitek2015electron}, quantum confinement effect over charge carriers \cite{tian2012one}, interacting several Majorana states with each other \cite{manolescu2017majorana} and inducing the sign reversal of the electric current generated by the temperature gradient in presence of a transversal magnetic field \cite{erlingsson2017reversal}.
+These include conductance and electron localization \cite{torres2018conductance,sitek2015electron}, quantum confinement effect over charge carriers \cite{tian2012one}, interacting several Majorana states with each other \cite{manolescu2017majorana,klausen2020majorana} and inducing the sign reversal of the electric current generated by the temperature gradient in presence of a transversal magnetic field \cite{erlingsson2017reversal}. {\blue Amongst different materials for prismatic nanowires, InAs is one the most studied.
+Different approaches for controlling grow \cite{mandl2006free,tomioka2008control} and lattice \cite{dick2010crystal} features, ultrahigh electron mobility \cite{ford2009diameter}, and direct-narrow band gap \cite{liu2013high}, are some of the advantages of this material. }